Cavity-mediated collective laser-cooling of a non-interacting atomic gas inside an asymmetric trap to very low temperatures: Introduction

 \section{Introduction}

-Laser sideband cooling allows to cool single, strongly-confined atomic particles to very low temperatures \cite{WinelandDehmelt}.
-Its discovery opened the way for experiments, which test the foundations of quantum physics and have applications ranging from quantum metrology to quantum computing \cite{RevMod}.
-Moreover, motivated by the imminent quantum technological applications of ultra-cold many-body systems, quantum thermodynamics recently became a very active area of research \cite{QTD,QTD2}.
-Nevertheless, applying laser cooling to large ensembles of particles or more complex species, like molecules, is still not straightforward.
+Laser sideband cooling allows for cooling single, strongly-confined atomic particles to very low temperatures \cite{WinelandDehmelt,Norah}.
+Its discovery opened the way for experiments which test the foundations of the quantum physics of single particles and have applications ranging from quantum metrology to quantum computing \cite{RevMod}.
+However, despite imminent quantum technological applications of ultra-cold many-body systems, applying laser cooling to large ensembles of particles or more complex species, like molecules, is not straightforward.
 For example, the most efficient technique to cool atomic gases to the low temperatures required for Bose Einstein condensation is evaporative cooling, which involves the removal of a significant percentage of particles from the trap.
-Alternative cooling techniques with the potential of overcoming this problem therefore receive a lot of attention in the literature \cite{Lev}.
+Alternative cooling techniques with the potential of maintaining the initial number of trapped particles therefore receive a lot of attention in the literature \cite{Lev}.

 For example, it is hoped that cavity-mediated laser-cooling will enable us to cool large samples of atomic particles collectively and non-destructively to very low temperatures.
-First indications that this might indeed be the case were found in Paris already in 1995 \cite{Karine}.
+First indications that this might indeed be the case were found in Paris already more than twenty years ago \cite{Karine}.
 More systematic experimental studies of cavity-mediated laser cooling have subsequently been reported by several groups \cite{pinkse2,Rempe,vuletic,new,kimble,chap,Meschede,Wolke,Barrett}.
-Although all of these experiments have their respective merits, they are essentially analogous to laser-cooling without optical cavities and do not provide a much more efficient cooling process for many particles.
+All of these experiments have their respective merits.
+However, all of them are essentially equivalent to laser-cooling without optical cavities and do not provide a much more efficient cooling mechanism for many particles.